GPModel/Computer-model-calibration/Readme.txt

 GenerateNestedLHD.m----------Generates one pair of nested LHDs using the method described in Qian (2009).
 Reference: Qian, P. Z. G. (2009).
 Nested Latin hypercube designs.
 Biometrika, 96(4), 957–970. invandlogdet.m----------Gives the inverse and log determinant of a positive definite matrix.
 MainExample1.m----------Replicates the simulations and gives all results for Example 1.
-MainExample1Size2.m----------Replicates the simulations and gives all results for Example 1, larger design size.
+MainExample1Size2.m ----------Replicates the simulations and gives all results for Example 1, larger design size.
 MainExample2.m----------Replicates the simulations and gives all results for Example 2.
-MainExample2Size2.m ----------Replicates the simulations and gives all results for Example 2, larger design size.
+MainExample2Size2.m----------Replicates the simulations and gives all results for Example 2, larger design size.
 MainExample3.m----------Replicates the simulations and gives all results for Example 3.
 MainExample3Size2.m ----------Replicates the simulations and gives all results for Example 3, smaller design size.
 Simulator.m----------Gives the HF and LF simulator outputs for Examples 1-3.
 TransformData.m----------Gives the Box-Cox, square root, or identity transformation, and the log absolute value of the Jacobian for the transformation.
 TransformData_inv.m----------Gives the inverse of the Box-Cox, square root, or identity transformation.

-Example1Design.mat----------Initial designs for Example 1.
+Example1.mat----------Initial designs and numerical results for Example 1.
-Example1Results.mat----------Numerical results for Example 1 that give the mat file for final results

-Example1Size2Design.mat----------Initial designs for Example 1, larger design size Example1Size2Results.mat----------Numerical results for Example 1, larger design size that give the mat file for final results
+Example1Size2.mat ----------Initial designs and numerical results for Example 1, larger design size Example1GridData.mat----------Gives 11^3-point grid and the corresponding LF and HF data for Example 1.

-Example2Design.mat----------Initial designs for Example 2.
+Example2.mat----------Initial designs and numerical results for Example 2.
-Example2Results.mat----------Numerical results for Example 2 that give the mat file for final results

-Example2Size2Design.mat----------Initial designs for Example 2, larger design size Example2Size2Results.mat----------Numerical results for Example 2, larger design size that give the mat file for final results
+Example2Size2.mat ----------Initial designs and numerical results for Example 2, larger design size Example3.mat----------Initial designs and numerical results for Example 3.

-Example3Design.mat----------Initial designs for Example 3.
-Example3Results.mat----------Numerical results for Example 3 that give the mat file for final results

-Example3Size2Design.mat----------Initial designs for Example 3, smaller design size Example3Size2Results.mat----------Numerical results for Example 3, smaller design size that give the mat file for final results
+Example3Size2.mat ----------Initial designs and numerical results for Example 3, smaller design size

-%%%%%%%%%%%%%%%%%%%%% Step for replicating results for Example 1 %%%%%%%%%%%%%%%%%%%%%
-Step: Run MainExample1.m and MainExample1Size2.m to obtain the results for Example 1

-%%%%%%%%%%%%%%%%%%%%% Steps for replicating results for Example 2 %%%%%%%%%%%%%%%%%%%%%
+%%%%%%%%%%%%%%%%%%%%% Steps for replicating results for Example 1 %%%%%%%%%%%%%%%%%%%%%
 Step 1: Install EnergyPlus 9.4.0 in the folder C:\EnergyPlusV9-4-0
 Step 2: Put all the Matlab codes, the EPBasicFile.idf file, and the EPWeather.epw file in a single folder.
-Step 3: Run MainExample2.m and MainExample2Size2.m
+Step 3: Run MainExample1.m and MainExample2Size1.m

+%%%%%%%%%%%%%%%%%%%%% Step for replicating results for Example 2 %%%%%%%%%%%%%%%%%%%%%
+Step: Run MainExample1.m and MainExample1Size2.m to obtain the results for Example 2

 %%%%%%%%%%%%%%%%%%%%% Step for replicating results for Example 3 %%%%%%%%%%%%%%%%%%%%%
 Step: Run MainExample3.m and MainExample3Size2.m to obtain the results for Example 3